First-Time Buyer's Guide to Better Credit

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-- Payment History — How many months do you make late payments?
+- Payment History — How often do you make late payments?

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
-You'll need a score of at least 700 to get a acceptable interest rate.
-If your score is lower, you can still qualify for a loan, but the interest accumulated over time could be more than double the amount of an individual with a better credit score.
+Your credit score gives lenders a view of what type of borrower you are based solely on your credit history.
+You'll need a score of at least 740 to get a satisfactory interest rate.
+You can qualify for a mortgage loan with a lower score, but the interest paid over time could be more than double that of someone having a stronger FICO score.

-Getting your credit in order is the best way to ease into buying a home.
-Call us at 940-483-1090 and we can help you get on the right track to the home of your dreams.
+Staying on top of your FICO score is the best way to ease into purchasing a home.
+Contact us and we can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
+How do you get a higher score?
 Improving your FICO score takes time.
-It can be difficult to make a large-scale change in your number with quick fixes, but your score can improve in a few years by keeping tabs your credit report and by wisely using credit.
-The most important thing is to know your FICO score.
-You'll improve your credit score by using these tips:
+It can be hard to make a significant change in your number with quick fixes, but your score can improve in a few years by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The best way to do this is to know your FICO score.
+Here are some methods to improve your credit score:

-- Even out your debt.
+- Spread your debt around.
 At first, this doesn't sound like a good idea.
-But, you don't want to have one card that is at the maximum and have your remaining cards at a zero balance.
-It's better to have each of your cards at a lower balance than to have the majority of your debt taking up the balance one card.
+But, you want to avoid of having one card that is at the maximum and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 20% of their credit limit than to have the majority of your debt sitting on a single card.

-- Store cards and gas cards.
-For those who have no credit or low credit, retail credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and stay on top of your payments, which will raise your credit.
-You should always avoid keeping a high balance for more than a couple of billing cycles because these types of cards usually have a steeper interest rate.
+- Chain store cards and gas cards.
+For those who have non-existent credit or below average credit, store credit cards and gas credit cards are ways to repair credit, increase your spending limits and stay on top of your payments, which will raise your FICO score.
+You should always avoid maintaining a high balance for too long because these types of cards usually have a steeper interest rate.

-- Use your credit.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts stay active.
-But, be sure to pay them off in one or two payments.
+- Don't let your cards get dusty.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts maintain an active status.
+But, make sure you pay them off in one or two payments.

-Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Keep in mind that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Century 21 Judge Fite Company, the loan application process can be a stress-free experience so you, too, can become a homeowner.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
+With the help of Century 21 Judge Fite Company, the loan process is sure to go more smoothly so you, too, can become a homeowner.

-To learn more, visit myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.